7 Benefits of Walking

 Walking Gives You a Brain Boost

-Going for a brisk walk right before you need to work on an important project improves your attention, memory, crystalized intelligence, and processing speed.
+Going for a brisk walk right before you work on an important project improves your attention, memory, crystalized intelligence, and processing speed.

 Walking Reduces Your Risk of Cognitive Impairment